ancasag/ensembleObjectDetection/TestTimeAugmentation/README.md

-# Test-Time Augmentation
+# Test-Time Augmentation and Ensemble models

-This code allows us to apply the ensemble method given a folder containing folders with the corresponding xmls and indicating the option we want to use.
+This code allows us to apply the ensemble method and test-time Augmentation with the ensemble methos given a folder containing images.

 ### Ensemble Options
 You can be taken using three different voting strategies: